Skip to main content

 Data Sources

-A data source defines the connection to data you want to fetch.
-One data source can be used in multiple field configurations.
-The use of variables helps you to keep your data source as flexible as possible.
+By adding the data source, you can define the connection to the data you want to retrieve.
+Once set up, a data source can later be used in multiple field configurations.
+With the help of variables, you can use your data as flexibly as you need it for the relevant project.

 Variables